Namahyoke Curtis: Career

-Biography

-Born in 1861 to Acoma Pueblo Hamilton Sockum and Arena Jackson.
-Educated at San Francisco schools, graduated from Snell Seminary (Oakland, California) 1888.
-On May 5 of the same year, married Dr. Austin Maurice Curtis, and moved to Chicago.
+Following her marriage to the physician Austin Maurice Curtis in 1888, Curtis moved to Chicago.
 Played a large role in fundraising for and creating Provident Hospital.

+A campaigner for President William McKinley, Curtis and her family were given special seats at his inauguration.

 In 1898, they moved to Washington, D.C.
 During the Spanish American War, she was hired to recruit nurses, specifically immune to typhoid fever.
 Curtis succeeded in recruiting 32 such nurses, of whom at least two would later die due to typhoid fever.
 From that, she earned a pension, and government commendation.
 During both the Galveston hurricane and subsequent flood, and the later San Francisco earthquake, Curtis would play a role in helping nurse the wounded.
 Namah was recognized for her service with a high commendation, a lifelong government pension, and burial in Arlington National Cemetery.

+On November 25, 1935 Curtis died in Washington D.C. aged 64.
+Curtis was later buried at Arlington National Cemetery on November 29, 1935.